-Germany's public finances are in a sound position, which creates scope for greater investment in the economy's future growth potential.
-Germany recorded а general government budget surplus of 0.4 % in 2014.
+Germany's public finances are in a sound position, which creates scope for greater investment in the economy's future growth Germany potential. recorded a general government budget surplus of 0.4 % in 2014.
 Continued small budget surpluses are projected and the debt-to-GDP ratio is set to fall gradually in the years ahead.
-Germany is also expected to continue recording structural surpluses and hence over-achieving significantly its medium-term budgetary objective of a structural deficit deficit of no more than 0.5 % of GDP.
+Germany is also expected to continue recording structural surpluses and hence over-achieving significantly its medium-term budgetary objective of a structural deficit of no more than 0.5 % of GDP.

 Germany's potential output is highly dependent on strengthening domestic sources of future growth.
 Total factor productivity growth in Germany has been low and declining in recent years, pointing to the scope and need for efficiency gains in the economy (Graph 1.11).
 Potential growth has been significantly benefitting from strong immigration since 2010 owing to the related rise in labour supply.
 In the medium term, however, adverse demographic developments are likely to have an increasing dampening impact, possibly leading to a decline of potential growth to about 1 % per year.
 It is thus forecast to be one of the lowest average potential growth rates over the next decades.

+Graph 1.11: Potential output growth and contributions by production factors (pps. per year)

 Demographic change will remain a key challenge for Germany's economy due to the imminent impact of an ageing society.
 Germany's population is ageing rapidly and in the coming years the impact on the German labour market and public finances will accelerate.
 This decline in the workforce due to demographic change is expected to increasingly affect potential growth, unless policy measures are taken.
 The population is projected to fall from around 81 million in 2013 to around 71 million in 2060 and the working-age population to decrease by around 28 % (Graph 1.12) (2).
 Assuming no policy change, this could both lower government revenue and steadily increase age-related expenditure.

-^{(&}lt;sup>2) European Commission (2014), 'The 2015 Ageing Report: Underlying assumptions and projection methodologies', European Economy No 8/2014
+(2) European Commission (2014), 'The 2015 Ageing Report: Underlying assumptions and projection methodologies', European Economy No 8/2014